National Convocation seeks to be a conduit of God's unconditional love to all people.

 FELLOWSHIP GROUP PRESIDENTS

-Young Adults - Rev. Eddie Anderson (California)
+Young Adults - Rev. Devontae Powell (Michigan)

-Clergy Women - Rev. Marilyn Fiddmont (Texas)
+Clergy Women - Rev. Sheila Spencer (Indiana)

 Ministers Wives/Husbands - Mrs. Deborah Garr (Kentucky)

-Ministers Fellowship - Rev. Edward Williams (Alabama)
+Ministers Fellowship - Rev. Dr. Thomas Murray (Tennessee)

 MEMBERS AT LARGE